Malawi Tourism Map Illustration Project

-Many years ago I found a map framed and fixed onto a veranda wall of the house we were living in.
+Many years ago I found a map framed and fixed onto a veranda wall of the house we had moved into.
 A bit of the glass had broken and about a third of the map had been damaged.
 Over the years the rest of the glass broke off and the whole map was lost.

 The map provided illustrations of wildlife, vegetation and activities in the different parts of Nyasaland Protectorate, now Malawi.

-I thought of trying to remake this tourism map, to a certain extent, because it would be near impossible to find an exact replica.
+I thought of trying to remake this tourist map, to a certain extent, because it would be near impossible to find a replica.
 I needed something my kids could read and gain knowledge from about their country.
 So with the help of travel, Google Maps and Wikipedia, I started putting my map together.
-I soon realised I didn’t have the time and energy to make anything close to a near replica.
+I soon realised I didn’t have the time and energy to make anything close to a replica.
 I replaced the illustrations with narratives of places of interest.

-After a few days of work, I printed the map out and stuck it all together.
+After a few days of work, I printed the map out on A4 paper and stuck it all together.
+I wanted to have an idea of what the map would look like.

-After a few weeks, I got back to the Malawi tourism map project.
+After a few weeks, I got back to the project.
+I had something that resembled a map.

 Likoma and Chizumulu Islands are Malawian exclaves located in Mozambican waters.